piermafrost/GEOCLIM5_sulf/README.md

 * DynSoil (if coupled with): you can use the options 'startup:null' 'startup:eq' (in config/IO_CONDITIONS), to automatically generate initial conditions with null regolith (1st case) or regolith at equilibrium with initial climate (2nd case).
   Alternatively, the option 'restart' tells the code to use a DynSoil restart file (defined below).

-* Biodiversity module (if coupled with): needs 2 restart file, one for species and the other for chemical variables.
-  The name of those 2 files is stated in config/IO_CONDITIONS
+## Run GEOCLIM

+### Executable files
+`build_GEOCLIM` put the executable file in "executable/".
+The other methods let it in "source/".
+It can be run from any directory, as all the paths in the code are absolute paths.

-## Inputs error handling
+### Inputs error handling
 GEOCLIM performs tests on the input files before the "main" execution.
 They are 4 types:
 1. Axis mismatch between the input files (for instance, shifted longitude)
 2. missing values on continental pixels (continental pixels are defined by the "land area" input variable)